73dward5/blockchain/README.md

 # Powershell Blockchain

-This was a very simple excersize to demonstrate the blockchain concepts using powershell.
+This was a very simple exercise to demonstrate the blockchain concepts using powershell.
 I also played around with converting the code to go as shown in the go-api-test directiory.

 Afer running the script the below lines will simulate transactions on the chain.